Asymptotic Geometry of Four-Dimensional Steady Solitons: Proof of the main result

 Therefore, we proceed to prove Claim \ref{claim:scalar-bound-for-sequence}.
+Let $x_k\in M$ with $d(x_k,o)\to \infty$.
 In what follows, $C$ is a positive constant depending on $\kappa$ and the manifold $(M,g)$, which may change from line to line, but will always stay independent of $k$.
-We consider two cases and in each case we will show Claim \ref{claim:scalar-bound-for-sequence}.
+We consider two cases.